jasonmgl/cub3d/README.md

 Sound: Contains audio files for in-game sounds.

-Srcs: Holds the source code for the main functionalities of the program, including initialization, rendering, and event handling.

-Srcs_bonus: Includes additional features and enhancements beyond the basic requirements.

 Textures: Stores texture files used for rendering walls, sprites, and other graphical elements.

 with @ysengoku.